selfadjoint/quiz-please-reg/README.md

 # QuizPlease Game Registration

 This project contains an AWS Lambda function and Terraform configuration to register for QuizPlease games.
 The Lambda function scrapes the game schedule, processes game details, registers for new games, and stores game data in DynamoDB.
+It also send the list of non-classic games to the Telegram group.

 ## Table of Contents